mikielmcrae/mikielmcrae/README.md

 🧠 🫀

-I'm interested in full-stack development, namely web app design and development, and more recently, game design.
-I'm also interested in cloud technology,  software as a service, AI and ML.
+I'm interested in full-stack development, namely web and desktop app development.
+One day I would love to learn more about game developement and ML.

 💻 🧠 💭 🌐